 - Catch the Garter and the Bouquet.
 While some singles may line up to catch the bouquet more recently at many weddings the women and men can be a bit shy for fear of the overall symbolism of what catching the garter or bouquet means.

-Instead of creating a helium bouquet as suggested in a recent New Yorker cartoon, teach your faithful friend to catch it which will not only be fabulous picture fodder but also save some embarrassment when the garter or bouquet would otherwise have landed clear on the floor.
+Instead of creating a helium bouquet as suggested in a recent New Yorker cartoon, teach your faithful friend to catch the bouquet which will not only be fabulous picture fodder but also save some embarrassment when the garter or bouquet would otherwise have landed clear on the floor.

 - Doggie Send Off in Style.
 Some think sparklers, doves or rice throwing what about a big long howl to send the couple off in style.
 This of course will be easier if you have any sort of a hound breed but you never know what your dog is capable of with a little training.